 How to Roast Pumpkin Seeds

-After they cool, transfer them to an airtight container and they will stay fresh and tasty for at least a week or more.
+After they cool, transfer the seeds to an airtight container and they will stay fresh and tasty for at least a week or more.

 Did you know that other seeds are also delicious roasted?
 Check out my recipes for Roasted Acorn Squash Seeds!